phac-nml/snvphyl-galaxy/tools/README.md

     categories: [Variant Analysis]
     ```

+    In addition to these, please add the cateogry `SAM`.

 2. Upload all tool capsules in [capsules][].
 These were exported from the [Main Galaxy Toolshed][].

 3. Upload all custom tools for SNVPhyl.
 This can be accomplished using [Planemo][] by running: